crowdsecurity/hub/parsers/s01-parse/crowdsecurity/iptables-logs.md

-A parser for iptables `-j LOG` logs.
+A parser for iptables `-j LOG` logs :

+ - Only parse kernel messages containing `IN=`
+ - Skip lines if decisions is `ACCEPT`

 All logged packets are considered as DROPs.